princomp/princomp.github.io/source/lectures/control/recursion.md

 `displayAll` is an example of _tail recursion_: the recursive call is the **last** statement in the method.
 `displayRAll` is an example of _head recursion_: the recursive call is the **first** statement in the method.
-They are furthormore both examples of *linear recursion*, as they call themselves only once.
+They are furthermore both examples of *linear recursion*, as they call themselves only once.

 ## Recursive Methods Returning a Value